-This list of CAIs was generated from the list as displayed on the Commonwealth Connection map, which includes CAIs on both Tribal and Non-Tribal Lands.
-This list was developed in partnership with the Center for Innovative Technology at Virginia Tech and has been added to by request of Community Anchor Institutions not displayed on the map since its publication in 2021.
-Additional locations of CAIs were added by cross analysis performed by a 3rd party.
 The Office of Broadband acknowledges that this list will not include many community anchor institutions that meet the criteria established above.
 The Office of Broadband strongly recommends organizations to review this draft list of community anchor institutions to ensure that your community anchor institution which meets the definition outlined above is included in this list.
-If a community anchor institution is not included in this list, please review the challenge process guidance below on how to submit information to include the location as a Community Anchor Institution in this .csv file.
+If it is not, please review the challenge process guidance below on how to include the location as a Community Anchor Institution in this .csv file.